Bhec811/Portfolio-Management/README.md

 # Portfolio-Management

-This repository is for my portfolio management project using zapper's API.
+This project focuses on portfolio management using zapper's API.
 This project is meant to monitor wallet balances, and assessing token values for effective portfolio management.

 ## Use Cases
 - Monitor Wallet Balances and Net Worth: Tracks the balances across multiple wallets for a consolidated view of total assets.